dannav/now-compose/examples/cluster/readme.md

 This project is an example of how you can setup a microservice architecture locally using now-compose.

+You can view this example project host on zeit now at [https://web-fmecyzwicu.now.sh/](https://web-fmecyzwicu.now.sh/)

+---

-This architecture is broken up into 3 microservices:
+This architecture is broken up into 2 microservices:

-- db - a mysql database with example data
 - api - a microservice that queries `db` and returns all data as json
 - web - a microservice that makes an http request to `api` to display all data in `db`